Skip to main content

 The library calls subscribeBars to receive real-time updates for a symbol.
 Call SubscribeBarsCallback every time you want to update the most recent bar or add a new one.
 For example, if the chart has loaded data up to 14:00, you can only update the last bar (14:00) or add a newer bar (15:00).

-You cannot update a historical bar using this method.
+You cannot update a historical bar using subscribeBars.
 Otherwise, you get the putToCacheNewBar: time violation issue.
-If you need to change historical data, you should call onResetCacheNeededCallback and then chart.resetData() to redraw the chart.
+If you need to change historical data, call resetCache and then chart.resetData() to redraw the chart.

-If you return a bar that has the same time value as the most recent bar, the library replaces the most recent bar with the new one.
+When you pass a bar whose time matches the most recent bar on the chart, the library replaces the entire bar with the new one.
+It does not merge individual fields; every OHLCV value is overwritten.

 unsubscribeBars